eyaler/ztml/README.md

 ### Extreme inline text compression for HTML / JS
 ### By [Eyal Gruss](https://eyalgruss.com)

-On-chain media storage may require efficient inline text compression for HTML / JS.
+On-chain media storage can require efficient compression for text embedded inline in HTML / JS.
-Here is a custom pipeline to generate stand-alone HTML or JS files, embedding competitively compressed self-extracting text, and having file sizes of 25% - 40% the original.
+ZTML is a custom pipeline that generates stand-alone HTML or JS files which embed competitively compressed self-extracting text, with file sizes of 25% - 40% the original.
 These file sizes include the decoder code which is 1.5 - 2 kB (including auxiliary indices and tables).
 The approach makes sense and is optimized for small texts, but performs quite well also on large texts.
+The pipeline includes efficient alternatives to base64 which are also useful for inline images.

 |                                                | File format   | [War and Peace (en)](https://gutenberg.org/files/2600/2600-0.txt) | [Micromegas (en)](https://gutenberg.org/files/30123/30123-8.txt) |
 |------------------------------------------------|---------------|-------------------------------------------------------------------|------------------------------------------------------------------|